What are Inventoriable Costs?

 When managers want to determine the production cost per unit, they narrow down all the costs related to the production of a given batch of products.
 They sum all the costs of producing a batch and divide the value obtained by the total units produced, as shown in the formula below:

-Product unit cost = (Total direct labor + Total direct material + Consumable supplies + Freight-in + Total allotted overhead)/Total number of units
+Product unit cost = (Total direct labor + Total direct material + Consumable supplies + Freight-in + Total allocated overhead)/Total number of units

 Accounting for Inventoriable Costs

-Accountants use the inventory assets account to record inventoriable costs.
-However, when the manufacturer sells the goods, the costs are transferred to the expense account.
+Accountants use the inventory account to record inventoriable costs.
+However, when the manufacturer sells the goods, the costs are transferred to an expense account (COGS).
 It allows accountants to monitor the revenues against the COGS in the income statement, which eventually end up in the company’s financial statements as net profits.

 Example: Inventoriable Costs

-Let’s say Company X assembles laptops for resell in Ontario, California.
-The company imports different parts of the computers from various parts of the world and different manufacturers.
+Let’s say Company X assembles laptops for resale in Ontario, California.
+The company imports different computer parts from various parts of the world and different manufacturers.
 For example, the displays may be from CoolTouch Monitors, motherboards and casings from China, hard disks from Seagate, processors and RAM from Intel, with the rest of the components made in-house.

 To aggregate the inventoriable costs of manufacturing, the manufacturer must account for all costs incurred from the point of acquisition up to the point when the goods are brought to their warehouse.
 This includes all costs incurred before and during assembly, such as the cost of acquiring each part, direct labor, freight-in, and any other manufacturing overheads.

 Therefore, if producing 1,000 pieces of laptops costs the manufacturer $250,000, the production unit cost will be $250 ($250,000/1,000 units).
 To break even and make profits, a single unit/laptop must be sold for a price that is higher than $250.
 Initially, the company will record these costs in the inventory assets accounts.
 Once the product is sold to retailers, it is recorded as COGS on the income statement.